29821632/bashbits/README.md

 # Returns Policy
 No refunds.

 These scripts can almost certainly be improved.
-If you want to send bugfixes in then go ahead, just tell me *why* it should be changed!
+If you want to send bugfixes then go ahead, just tell me *why* it should be changed.